Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

 * Includes every change in Yoast SEO core 12.3.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 12.2